 - a.
 Ohio law prohibits pupils from smoking and/or using and/or possessing and/or selling tobacco in any area under the control of the school district or at any activity supervised by any school in that district. - b.
 E-cigarettes, vaping, juuling, IQOS, or the use of other similar devices used to inhale or ingest foreign substances will be treated as a drug violation. - c.
-Therefore, a student shall not smoke, otherwise use, possess, buy, sell, attempt to sell, distribute, or burn tobacco in any form, including, but not limited to, cigarettes, electronic cigarettes/vaporizers, vaping devices, cigars, clove cigarettes, chewing tobacco, snuff, and any other nicotine products. - d.
+Therefore, a student shall not smoke, otherwise use, possess, buy, sell, attempt to sell, distribute, or burn tobacco in any form, including, but not a.
+A student shall not commit any act not listed herein that constitutes a felony, misdemeanor, or violation of an ordinance.

+- limited to, cigarettes, electronic cigarettes/vaporizers, vaping devices, cigars, clove cigarettes, chewing tobacco, snuff, and any other nicotine products. - d.
 Students may be assumed to be smoking if any one of the following conditions exists; - i. odor of smoke present, - ii. more than one person in a restroom stall, - iii. or refusing to come out of the stall if asked.